European farmers feel Russian sanctions bite

 DAIRY HIT

-Arla Foods [ARLAF.UL], which says it is Europe's largest dairy cooperative, stopped production of all goods for the Russian market on Thursday night, it said on Friday.
-The market accounts for 1 billion Danish krone ($179.6 million) a year, or 1.3 percent of Arla’s global annual revenue.
+Arla Foods, which says it is Europe's largest dairy cooperative, stopped production of all goods for the Russian market on Thursday night, it said on Friday.
+The market accounts for 1 billion Danish krone ($179.6 million) a year, or 1.3 percent of Arla's global annual revenue.

 A company spokesman said it was trying to ship output elsewhere or switch to other products destined for other markets.
 "The immediate challenge is the market shut-down," said a spokesman.
 "But there will be after-effects as well."